-The layout inside the farm that I visited has two rows on either side of the room, reaching approximately 15 metres tall, and there is enough space down the centre for a robotic lifting mechanism to manoeuvre and handle the crops.
+The layout inside the farm that I visited consists of two rows on either side of the room, reaching approximately 15 meters tall, and there is enough space down the center for a robotic lifting mechanism to maneuver and handle the crops.
 There are 1,000 trays of produce in the building, each with its own LED lighting, as well as a dedicated water supply.
 Each factor that affects the plants, including air temperature, humidity and nutrient content of the water, is controllable within this environment.

 The amount of water used in conventional farming is not the only issue; the surface runoff of nutrients back into waterways has caused large-scale eutrophication (the nutrient over-enrichment of freshwater and coastal ecosystems).
 This is an issue that affects 97% of the Baltic Sea, owing to excessive past and present inputs of nitrogen and phosphorus.7

 In the indoor controlled environment, 96% of water goes directly into growing the produce, with minimal wastage, and there is no runoff of nutrients, thereby ensuring that the nutrient content of food can be managed.
-The Haber-Bosch process, which is used to produce nitrogen, produces about 1% of global CO2 emissions,8 and more than 50% of human-caused nitrous oxide emissions come from agriculture – the main driver of which is nitrogen fertilisers.9 Therefore, by minimising nutrient runoff and reducing the need for fertiliser, this could potentially contribute towards reduced greenhouse-gas emissions.
+The Haber-Bosch process, which is used to produce nitrogen, produces about 1% of global CO2 emissions,8 and more than 50% of human-caused nitrous oxide emissions come from agriculture – the main driver of which is nitrogen fertilisers.9 Minimizing nutrient runoff and reducing the need for fertilizer could potentially contribute towards reduced greenhouse-gas emissions.

 The obvious advantage of vertical farms is space efficiency; however, more importantly, this structure enables optimum air circulation and automation efficiency.
 At the farm that I visited, the plan is for the next version to use smaller individual modules, rather than to scale up in one vast warehouse – the reason being that the air circulation is easier to control in smaller units, as is limiting issues such as insects entering the facility.
 A four-acre vertical farm operation is equivalent to 1,000 acres of British farmland, and to satisfy the current bagged salad market in the UK, it would take just 46 vertical farming sites.
 In fact, the total global bagged salad market supply could be produced by only 1,436 sites.10

-In the UK, produce that is domestically produced is valued by consumers, and for a retailer to be able to claim 100% vertically farmed bagged salad, for example, would help build its environmental credentials.
-Weather instability is increasingly an issue for retailers and customers when it comes to securing supplies, and offtake agreements for crops tend to be short in nature; however, given that vertical farming is not exposed to the same weather risks, there is the potential to enter into multi-year agreements where many of the costs of key variables are fixed.
+Produce that is domestically produced is generally valued by consumers, and for a retailer to be able to demonstrate that 100% of its bagged salad is vertically farmed would also help build its environmental credentials.
+Weather instability is increasingly an issue for retailers and customers when it comes to securing supplies, and offtake agreements for crops tend to be short in nature; given that vertical farming is not exposed to the same weather risks, there is the potential to enter into multi-year agreements where many of the costs of key variables are fixed.

 It is clear from the facility that I visited, which at the time was the largest in the UK, that the market is nascent and there is significant scope for scientific innovation.
 Vertical farming is currently focused on high-value salad crops, and this is expected to expand to fruits next, but ultimately it has the potential to broaden to wheat, soy and even rice.
-The UK is one of the only countries that currently permits gene editing of crops, attracting global investment to the John Innes Centre, which specialises in plant science, genetics and microbiology.
-With increased investment into agriculture, we expect to see greater funding to advance vertical farming, as well as the development of crop strains that are perfectly suited to this type of farming.
+The UK is one of the only countries that currently permits gene editing of crops, which has attracted global investment to the John Innes Centre, which specializes in plant science, genetics and microbiology.
+With increased investment in agriculture, we expect to see greater funding to advance vertical farming, as well as the development of crop strains that are perfectly suited to this type of farming.

 Many of the resiliencies that need to be built into the seeds used in conventional farming to protect plants from challenging conditions such as wind, drought and floods are not necessary in a controlled environment, so there is significant potential to enhance yields.
 Picture a rice stalk, which in a traditional farm setting needs to have the strength to take the weight of the rice and withstand adverse weather conditions.
 In a vertical farm environment, the plant could be edited to have a far higher density and a shorter stalk.

-Vertical farming is still in its infancy and will be unlikely to replace land farming on any time horizon, however it is likely to play an increasingly important role in the innovation of agriculture and contribute towards the decarbonisation of the food industry.
-The graph below shows that, according to the World Resources Institute, half of the reduction in greenhouse-gas emissions from agriculture will need to come from productivity gains, which vertical farming would be well positioned to provide.13
+Vertical farming is still in its infancy and is unlikely to replace land farming on any time horizon; however, it is likely to play an increasingly important role in the innovation of agriculture and contribute towards the decarbonization of the food industry.
+The graph below shows that, according to the World Resources Institute, half of the reduction in greenhouse-gas emissions from agriculture will need to come from productivity gains, which vertical farming could be well positioned to provide.13

 Source: World Resources Report: Creating a Sustainable Food Future (Final Report).
 2019.

-We believe that vertical farming will play a role in future food production as it will become more economically viable and address a number of challenges faced by modern agriculture; however it is likely to only be a small part of a sustainable food system.
+We believe that vertical farming will play a role in future food production as we expect it will become more economically viable and address a number of challenges faced by modern agriculture; however, it is likely to be only a small part of a sustainable food system.
 There are many crops that would not be suitable for vertical farming, such as tall plants, trees or those with large roots.
 Transporting food across the world is not necessarily the wrong thing to do; energy used to move food by sea is relatively low, and in return we obtain important nutrients from produce grown in countries with the right natural conditions.
-We also recognise that, done correctly, agriculture can enrich soil and improve its carbon storage.
-Vertical farming has scope for significant investment opportunities over the coming decades, as does land-based agriculture, if we are to transition to a sustainable food system.
+We also recognize that, done correctly, agriculture can enrich soil and improve its carbon storage.
+Vertical farming has scope for significant investment opportunities over the coming decades, as does land-based agriculture, if we are to move to a sustainable food system.

 - Brühl CA and Zaller JG Biodiversity Decline as a Consequence of an Inappropriate Environmental Risk Assessment of Pesticides.
 Frontiers in Environmental Science.
 2019.